AmirulOm/tensorflow_capi_sample/README.md

 module.save('model', save_format='tf')
 ```

 Eversince Tensorflow 2.0, Eager execution allow us to run a model without drafting the graph and run through `session`.
-But in order to save the model ( refer to this line `module.save('model', save_format='tf')`), the graph need to be build before it can save. hence we will need to call the model at least once for it to create the graph.
+But in order to save the model ( refer to this line `module.save('model', save_format='tf')`), the graph needs to be built before it can be saved.
+Hence, we will need to call the model at least once for it to create the graph.
 Calling `print(module(input_data))` will force it to create the graph.

 Next run the code:
 ```